The overwhelming reason dogs obsessively lick their paws is because they itch.

-Because the main problem is inflammation and itching a steroid can reduce it or stop it altogether for anywhere from a few weeks to two months.
-Steroids are excellent anti-inflammatories, they just can't be used on a long-term basis, and they have some nasty side effects, including some pretty serious ones.
+Because the main problem is inflammation and itching, a steroid can reduce it or stop it altogether for anywhere from two to six weeks.
+Steroids are excellent anti-inflammatories but they shouldn't be used on a long-term basis.
+They have some nasty side effects.

-The genetics of the breed have much more of an effect in how bad the paw licking or skin problems will be, than anything else.
+The genetics of the breed have much more to do with paw licking or skin problems, than anything else.

-About 25 breeds totally dominate the paw licking category.
+About two-dozen breeds are prone to allergies and paw licking.
 They are usually pure breeds, and the smaller dogs seem to do it slightly more than the larger dogs.
 Although little dogs lick more, they do less damage to themselves.
 Larger dogs can lick or chew until it bleeds and becomes infected with bacteria or yeast.

 Dogs with white skin are horribly sensitive to everything and get secondary infections more easily too.
 Bulldogs have toe cysts.
 Great Danes chew one ankle.
 Jack Russells all lick their paws constantly.
-Westies almost all have skin problems.
+Westies almost all have skin problems, including infections that get worse with age.
 Bichons get red spots and sores all over.
 Black Labs usually lick just their front paws, and golden retrievers often get ear infections around the same time their paw licking starts.